CRE Industry Gets Lift With Fed’s Half-Point Rate Cut

 The Federal Reserve cut interest rates Wednesday for the first time since March 2020 in a move the commercial real estate industry hopes will spur a transaction volume turnaround.

 The Fed lowered its benchmark interest rate by an aggressive 50 basis points (bp) to between 4.75 percent and 5 percent, ending a streak of eight straight pauses following 11 hikes in 12 meetings between March 2022 and July 2023.
-It marked the central’s first interest rate cut since a dramatic 100 bp reduction to between 0 percent 0.25 percent on March 16, 2020, in the early days of the COVID-19 pandemic taking hold of the country.
+It marked the central bank’s first interest rate cut since a dramatic 100 bp reduction to between 0 percent 0.25 percent on March 16, 2020, in the early days of the COVID-19 pandemic taking hold of the country.

 The central bank’s hawkish policy under Fed Chairman Jerome Powell elevated borrowing costs to their highest levels in more than two decades in an effort to combat inflation, which had hovered around near-zero levels during the first two years of the pandemic.